-It is also important to make sure your secured cards has to a line of credit above $1,000.
+It is also essential to make sure your secured cards have a line of credit above $1,000.
 A lower credit line card will count much less towards boosting your credit score.
-To increase your line of credit, it may require you to put down an additional deposit.
+Increasing your line of credit may require you to put down an additional deposit.

 Also, if you get a secured card with a $300 limit, never have more than 35% of the limit on the card.
 Even though your initial limits may be low, you don’t want to max them out.
 You can always increase your limits by increasing your deposits.
 You can increase your credit limit by increasing your deposit with the card company.

 I suggest getting more than one card to get as much good juice flowing to your credit report without having too many credit cards open.
 Of course, you could go with three if you wanted to, but no more than that.

 Just make sure the card will report to the credit bureaus.